sahlaysta/shtookacollection/README.md

 # shtookacollection
-A Java class that manages and plays audio from a Shtooka .tar collection.
+A Java library that manages and plays audio from a Shtooka .tar collection.
 Those collections are downloadable from Shtooka's page: http://shtooka.net/download.php

 Works entirely with random access file, so the .tar file or voice clips are not put in memory.